nasa/cumulus-message-adapter-python/README.md

 In order to use the Cumulus Message Adapter, you will need to create two methods in your task module: a handler function and a business logic function.

-The handler function is a standard Lambda handler function which takes three parameters (as specified by AWS): `event` and `context`.
+The handler function is a standard Lambda handler function which takes two parameters (as specified by AWS): `event` and `context`.

 The business logic function is where the actual work of your task occurs.
 It